komura-crm/donaldboulton/src/content/posts/jew-who.md

 ### Moses's hate for children

-Space permits only a small sampling of biblical commandments or threats to kill children: Which were added to some books by the Catholic Church which still defiles and murder children.
+Space permits only a small sampling of biblical commandments or threats to kill children: Which were added to some books by the Catholic Church which still defiles and murders children.

+## Similar Passages

 Numbers 31:17: Now therefore kill every male among the little ones.

 Deuteronomy 2:34: utterly destroyed the men and the women and the little ones.

 Deuteronomy 28:53: And thou shalt eat the fruit of thine own body, the flesh of thy sons and of thy daughters.

 I Samuel 15:3: slay both man and woman, infant and suckling.

 2 Kings 8:12: dash their children, and rip up their women with child.

 2 Kings 15:16: all the women therein that were with child he ripped up.

 Isaiah 13:16: as well as the context of Isaiah 13:16, describe the reality of what happens during war.
 During war, infants are killed and women are raped.
 However, Isaiah 13 does not explicitly approve or disapprove of the specific things that happen during Babylon’s punishment and overthrow.

 Isaiah 13:18: They shall have no pity on the fruit of the womb; their eyes shall not spare children.

 Lamentations 2:20: Shall the women eat their fruit, and children.

 Ezekiel 9:6: Slay utterly old and young, both maids and little children.

 Hosea 9:14: give them a miscarrying womb and dry breasts.

 Hosea 13:16: their infants shall be dashed in pieces, and their women with child shall be ripped up.

 This is why the Crusades the Inquisitions and Jihad were/are allowed.
 Moses opened the Door for Slaughtering other's if they were not like you.
 In Gods Name!

 We need a Christian Bible without discrimination, with out hate of others not like you in your beliefs.

 The Jewish part of our Holy Bible in the Old Testament needs to Go Away!
 Kind of a conflict of interest as Jews do not believe in Jesus, So why anything from them in a Christian Bible.
-Most of the Books of the Bible were not written by the Jews at all except for Moses works, Moses was an Egyptian.
-They were written by differing Middle Eastern cultures, that the Jews War with!
+Most of the Books of the Bible were not written by the Jews at all except for Moses works the Torah, Moses was an Egyptian.
+They were written by differing Middle Eastern cultures, that the Jews Wared with!

 > - Moses book's and Works the Jews need to keep in there books!
 Get them out of Mine!